dkoutsou/DL-AtlasKaggle/README.md

 The result are saved in a csv file called `/{filename}.csv` in your `EXP_PATH` folder, specify `filename` via the `-om` parser argument. <br/>
 Example of command: <br/>
 `python code/mains/predict_from_several_main.py -c "path/to/config1 path/to/config2" -check_nb "checknb1 checknb2" -om "filename"`

+## Acknowledgement
+Tensorflow template taken from [here](https://github.com/jtoy/awesome-tensorflow).

+Please see the separate README in the code folder in order to see how to use it.